 The localization process diagram

-Let’s dive into the details and see how you can create a localization process that’s flexible, scalable, and useful.
-Here’s what we’ll cover:
+Let’s dive into the details and see how you can create a localization process that’s flexible, scalable, and efficient.

 What is a localization process?